-Naturally friendly, this dog loves human and animal companionship.
+Naturally friendly, the Siberian Husky dog loves human and animal companionship.
 Go to any dog park, and you will surely see a husky playing with other dogs.
 Yes, they do look like wolves, but that doesn’t make them any scary or aggressive.
 They can befriend strangers they haven’t seen before.

 While they are friendly to strangers, they do show signs of protectiveness over their owners and close family.
 They can get a bit jealous if you pet other animals.
 They want you for themselves.
 They also get jealous when people come close to you.

 If there is one personality trait you should pay attention to, it is their stubbornness.
-Husky are among the most stubborn dogs in the world.
+Your Husky puppy is among the most stubborn dogs in the world.
 It is hard to deal with a husky that has put her mind into something.
 This behavior comes naturally to them.
 And it is why it is hard to train them.
 Beginner owners have trouble dealing with huskies.

 For thousands of years, huskies lived in Eastern Siberia where they helped tribes with nomadic and hunter-gatherer lifestyle.
 This has helped them evolve a prey drive.
 Huskies caught food for themselves by hunting, so pay attention to their drive when training a husky.

 We should have put lack of aggressiveness better.
 Huskies show no signs of aggression.
 They do not have that gene in them.
 They are not suspicious.
-Huskies are some of the worst guard dogs.
-They will more likely to wag their tail to strangers than alert their owner.
+A Siberian Husky puppy is among the worst guard dogs.
+This sled dog is more likely to wag their tail to strangers than alert their owner.